-Unitholders can inspect a copy of the Constitution at our head office or we will provide a copy free of charge, on request.
+Unitholders can inspect a copy of the Fund's constitution at our head office or we will provide a copy free of charge, on request.

 We may alter the Constitution if we reasonably consider the amendments will not adversely affect unitholders' rights.
 Otherwise (subject to any exemption under the law), we must obtain unitholder approval at a meeting of unitholders.